MalifaciousGames/Mali-s-Macros/URLfixer/README.md

 Note : An online directory can always be used (the code will default to it if no local path has been supplied), it is wasteful, however, to download remote files when they are/should be on your computer already.

+Thank you to TheMadExile, Hituro and Raz for helping in the development and testing!